-- 1. To scrutinise the Mid-Year Prudential Indicators and Treasury Management monitoring report; and - 2.
-To recommend to Council that the Prudential Indicators and the Investment Limits as shown at Appendix B of this report be approved.
+The Audit and Standards Committee considered the Mid-Year Prudential Indicators and Treasury Management monitoring report at its meeting on the 28th October 2019, and recommends to Council:

+1. That the Prudential Indicators and the Investment Limits as detailed in Appendix B of the report be approved.